-The pricing and maturity of the World Bank's new $1.5 billion five-year global bond offering, a 10-year issue launched yesterday simultaneously in the Euromarkets and the Far Eastern and North American markets, was announced this morning.
-The bonds are denominated in U.S. dollars and have a 6-3/4 percent coupon, payable semi-annually.
-They were offered at 99.425 percent, to yield 6.01 percent, for a spread of five basis points (hundredths of l percent) over the Treasury benchmark.
+The pricing of the World Bank's new $1.5 billion global bond offering, a 10-year issue launched yesterday simultaneously in the Euromarkets and the Far Eastern and North American markets, was announced this morning.
+The bonds are denominated in U.S. dollars and have a 6-3/4 percent coupon, payable semiannually.
+They were offered at 99.071 percent, to yield 6.88 percent, for a spread of 15 basis points over the 10-year Treasury benchmark.

-"The success of this issue," Roth said," largely reflects the outstanding contributions of our joint lead managers and the other members of the management group contributed substantially to the success of this issue."
-The group consisted of: IBJ International Limited and Merrill Lynch & Co. as joint book running lead managers; the other members are CS First Boston Group, Daiwa Securities, Deutsche Bank Capital Markets Limited, Goldman, Sachs & Co., J.P.
-Morgan Securities Inc., Lehman Brothers, Morgan Stanley & Co.
-Incorporated, Nomura Securities, Salomon Brothers Inc., S.G.
-Warburg Securities, Swiss Bank Corporation, and UBS Phillips & Drew Securities Limited, and Yamaichi Securities Co.
+"The success of this issue," Roth said," largely reflects the outstanding contributions of our joint lead managers and each member of our management group."
+The group for this issue consisted of: Deutsche Bank Capital Markets Limited and Merrill Lynch & Co., serving as joint book running lead managers, and Credit Suisse First Boston Limited, Daiwa Securities Co.
+Ltd., Goldman, Sachs & Co., IBJ International Limited, J.P.
+Morgan Securities Inc., Lehman Brothers, Salomon Brothers Inc., S.G.
+Warburg Securities, UBS Phillips & Drew Securities Limited, and Yamaichi Securities Co.
 Ltd.